Oh Winter, My Winter

 “What’s up?”
 I ask, one eye on her and one on the shaking Pokeball.
 My love is infinite but my attention span far less so.

 “School is cancelled tomorrow”, and she levels a gaze at me that would make smaller men crumple into even smaller men as rockets of hatred explode from behind her.
-Cascades of vitriol, sour and bitter, are pour out of her chakras like fountains.
+Cascades of vitriol, sour and bitter, are pouring out of her chakras like fountains.
 Small crabs and other creatures are swept up in the swelling tide of her frustration.

 “Oh, huh”, I say and go back to my game.
 She leaps across the room, decapitates me, and places my head on a Doc McStuffins’ Brand Head Spike for the world to see; stupid husband, the end.